BrenStro/AppDevPractices/README.md

 `java -cp .:lib/junit-4.12.jar:lib/hamcrest-core-1.3.jar  MainTester -f testobjectfile.txt`

 **NOTE: You must specify the class name to be tested as well, which is before the command option (`-n`)**

+## Deployment Strategy

+For this milestone we decided made an Ant build file (build.xml) because our project is based in java.
+This will create a jar file for the user to run.
+These commands to compile and run this file are as follows:
+1)